prometheusresearch/baseline-codebase/doc/source/baseline/index.rst

 ========
 The RexDB |R| platform is a framework for building web applications around medical research data management.
-RexDB is free software created by Prometheus Research, LLC and is released under the AGPLv3 license with a commensurate attribution clause.
+RexDB is free software created by Prometheus Research, LLC and is released under the Apache v2 license with a commensurate attribution clause.
 For more information, please visit http://rexdb.org/.

 The development of this product was supported by the National Institute of